European Court of Auditors Postgraduate Research Grant Programme

 Candidates must be nationals of a Member State of the European Union.
 These eligibility criteria will be strictly applied.

-The application period will open on 7 July 2024 and the deadline to apply is 7 October 2024.
+The call for applications will open on 7 July 2025.
+The deadline to apply is 6 October 2025.

 Completed application files should include:

-• a detailed annotated bibliography of sources and studies related to the research (five pages maximum);
+• Bibliography of sources and studies related to the research (max 5 pages);

-• a letter of recommendation from a professor of a university or university-level research institute, providing an evaluation of the scholarly significance of the project and an assessment of the candidate’s qualifications, abilities and motivation to carry out the proposed research.
+• Letter of recommendation from a university or university-level research institute providing an evaluation of the scholarly significance of the project and an assessment of the candidate’s qualifications, abilities and motivation to carry out the proposed research.

 Successful applicants will receive a research grant of €5000 to cover all research expenses, including: